ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 These three rules can be composed together to create more complex rules.
 Let's start with the most basic one: atomic rule.

 Atomic rule defines the most basic matching rule that determines whether one AST node matches the rule or not.
-There are two kinds of atomic rule: `pattern` and `kind`.
+There are three kinds of atomic rule: `pattern`, `kind` and `regex`.

 ## `pattern`